 Sturdy Hiking Boots

-Having rolled an ankle or slipped and fell or accidentally kicked a rock or tree limb a few too many times, we can’t understate how important a good pair of boots can be.
+I’ve rolled an ankle, slipped, fell, and accidentally kicked a rock or tree limb a few too many times.
+Therefore, we can’t understate how important a good pair of boots can be.

 Bottom line is to not take your mobility for granted, and good hiking boots or day-hiking shoes certainly helped to prevent injuries.